mpavezb/cpp_concurrency/README.md

 - Lock-Free: Some thread makes progress with every step.
 - Wait-Free: Every thread makes progress regardless of the others.

-**Memory Reclaim Mechanisms**: TODO.
-NEEDS CHECKING AND REWRITE.
+**Memory Reclaim Mechanisms**: (TODO: Needs refinement)
 - **Thread Counting**: If the thread count is more than 1, then the critical operation is added to a list of pending critical operations (e.g, list of to be deleted objects).
 When the thread count becomes 1, then the last thread takes care of the pending operations.
 - **Hazard Pointers**: Maintain a list of *hazard pointers*.
 When a thread needs to access a node that is going to be deleted by another thread, it must set the hazard pointer for that node in the list.
 The hazard pointer list contains the thread id and the pointer address.
 When a thread wants to delete any node, it must check the list beforehand.
 If the address is listed, then another thread also wants to delete the node.
 In that case, the second thread does not delete it, but stores it into the pending list.
-- **Reference Counting**: There are many implementation.
+- **Reference Counting**: There are many implementations.
 In this one, there is an external and one internal counter.
 The external counter is increased for every time the pointer is read.
 When the reader has completed the use of the resource, it decreases the internal count.
 The sum of these values is the total number of references to the resource.

 **Examples**:
 - [lock-free stack (incomplete)](src/section_7/01_lock_free_stack.cpp).